kojiba/RayLanguage/README.md

 There is classTable, that can help you to fast audite C code.

 killer-feature:
-Ray Virtual Machine (RVM) with simple 'rasm' byte-code BrainFuck compiler(to rasm byte-code) for RVM.
+Ray Virtual Machine (RVM) with simple 'rasm' byte-code.
+BrainFuck compiler(to rasm byte-code) for RVM.

 BrainFuck samples: